Harris' election sends message Black, Brown children belong here, say diaspora groups | Politics

 Harris' election sends message Black, Brown children belong here, say diaspora groups

-Indian-American and South-Asian political, diaspora organisations on Saturday hailed the "hard-fought victory" of President-Elect Joe Biden and Vice President-Elect Kamala Harris, describing it as "truly a remarkable win for the future of America" and that Harris' political rise will "supercharge the political engagement of the Indian American community."
+Indian-American and South-Asian political, diaspora organisations have hailed the "hard-fought victory" of President-Elect Joe Biden and Vice President-Elect Kamala Harris, describing it as "truly a remarkable win for the future of America" and that Harris' political rise will "supercharge the political engagement of the Indian American community."
 The Democratic Biden-Harris ticket has defeated incumbent President Donald Trump and Vice President Mike Pence in a bitterly-fought election that attracted a record number of Americans to cast their votes.
-South Asians for Biden (SAB), a national grassroots, political organisation, said it is elated to celebrate the hard-fought victory earned by Biden and Harris in this election.
+South Asians for Biden (SAB), a national grassroot, political organisation, on Saturday said it is elated to celebrate the hard-fought victory earned by Biden and Harris in this election.

 “Notably, because of these efforts, our community will have direct representation in the executive branch with Vice President-Elect Kamala Harris, who will be the first Black and Indian woman to hold her office,” the organisation said, adding that the 2020 election has made it clear that South Asians are an influential force in American politics.
 Executive Director of IMPACT- Indian American Impact Fund, Neil Makhija, said a generation of Indian Americans made this country their home because they knew anything was possible for their children here.